ayushidutta/image-annot-quirks/run.md

 Predict using 2PKNN.
 This saves the 2PKNN scores in _fResults_ file.
 Args:
-- _test_split_idx_ : In case of multiple test feature files, specify the file index 1,2 and so on, else default to -1
+- _test_split_idx_ : In case of multiple test feature files, specify the file index 1, 2 and so on, else default to -1
-- _test_split_sz_ : In case of multiple test feature files, if _N_ is the the total no. of features split across _n_ files, specify _N_/_n_ as no. features in each file except the last file which can have the remaining features.
-Default to -1 in case of only 1 feature file.
+- _test_split_sz_ : In case of multiple test feature files, no. of features in each file else default to -1.
 - K : The hyperparameter _K_
 - w : The hyperparameter _w_
 - batch1 : Integer specifying the no. of test samples in memory at a time.
 This is decided based on feature dimension, and affects only the speed of the code.